Twedmark/Ordel-clone/frontend/README.md

-My take on the Wordel game.
+My take on the Wordle game.

 I have taken alot of insperaion form https://ordel.se/ and https://www.nytimes.com/games/wordle/index.html